AbS224/dinopals/DinoAlphabetPals-main/README.md

 - Changelog: [CHANGELOG.md](CHANGELOG.md)

 ## 📝 License
+This project is dual-licensed:
+- **Community License:** AGPL-3.0 (see LICENSE-AGPL).
+This is free to use for any project that also releases its full source code.
+- **Commercial License:** Required for use in closed-source applications or hosted services that do not open-source their code.
+It includes priority support and removes the copyleft requirements of the AGPL.

+Please contact support@verifiableproof.systems for commercial licensing terms.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## 🧑‍⚖️ Ownership & Support
 - Ownership: Copyright © 2024–2025 "DinoAlphabet Pals" authors.
-- License: MIT — permissive use, modification, and distribution are allowed.
+- License: Dual-licensed AGPL-3.0/Commercial — see above for details.
 - Maintenance: Community-supported, best‑effort.
 No response-time guarantees or SLAs.
 - Issues/PRs: Reviewed as time permits.
 For urgent needs, please fork.